 Assignments must be entirely your own work.
-If the exact words or phrases of another author are used they must be in quotation marks with an accompanying reference.
+If the exact words or phrases of another author are used they must be in quotation marks with an accompanying citation (reference).
 Material that is paraphrased - that is, an idea from another author but put into your own words - must also be accompanied by a properly formatted citation.
 Please use appropriate style (either MLA, APA or Chicago) in a consistent manner throughout the paper.
+Because Gender and Women's Studies is an interdisciplinary subject, MLA, APA and Chicago are all acceptable citation styles for papers in this course.
+Ensure you are consistent with one citation style throughout.
 References are essential and have four purposes: (1) they indicate the source of the "quotations," (2) acknowledge the interpretations and ideas of others, (3) provide authority for facts which might be challenged or result from the research of others, and (4) point to other sources or interpretations of the same topic.
 In general, references acknowledge the use of another person's ideas and are essential in avoiding plagiarism.
 Failure to provide adequate references constitutes plagiarism.
 Plagiarism and Academic Dishonesty: